What is Local Decision Making?

 - Western Sydney Aboriginal Regional Alliance (Western Sydney)

-Each Aboriginal Regional Alliance serves specific communities within its boundary.
+Each Aboriginal Alliance/Assembly serves specific communities within its boundary.

-Aboriginal Regional Alliances can be made up of a range of local-regional Aboriginal organisations working together for their communities.
+Aboriginal Alliances/Assemblies can be made up of a range of local and regional Aboriginal organisations and community working parties that come together to improve outcomes for their communities.

 These are some of the ways they work together: